 I will be out of Canada.
 Can I apply for a visa from abroad?

 Yes.
-You can send your application and documents and passport and photos to VSC by courier from almost anywhere in the world.
-We will process the application; get the visa; and return the passport to you by courier to anywhere in the world.
-Actual courier fees apply.
+You can send your application and documents and passport and photos to the embassy by courier from almost anywhere in the world.
 China and Pakistan prohibit the shipping of passports across their borders.

 Do I need a passport?